BhavanSekar/SDLC_9_Winterfell-LibraryManagement/1_Requirements/readme.md

 * Go to main menu
 * Close Application

+## Cost and Features

+The main features of this application includes
+-Faster retrieval of information
+-Reduced workload of the library staff
+-All details of the book will be available on a click

 ## Defining our system

 The Library Management System is an application forassisting a librarian in managing a book library in a university.
 The system would provide basic set of features to add/update members, add/update books, and manage check in specifications for the systems based on the client’s statement of need.